Everything You Need to Know About Skylights

 And, as lovely as it is to sit underneath a skylight, if you've got the specification of the glass wrong you may end up with a greenhouse effect.
 If they have been placed on roofs that face north, you can look forward to relatively constant cool illumination.
 Skylights on east-facing roofs will offer maximum light and solar heat gain in the morning, those on the roofs facing the west will do so in the afternoon.

-These days there are some clever glass specifications that can remove the UV but still allow the full amount of light to get through.
+These days there are some clever glass specifications that can remove the UV but still allow the full amount of light to pass through.
 So, remember to research your glazing options when you're ready to install your skylight.

 How to Build a Skylight